d3fcom/ShillScan/README.md

-# ShillScan - Cryptocurrency Tracker
+# ShillScan - Cryptocurrency Tracker /    By: Weis.
+2025.

 A Flask-based web application for tracking cryptocurrency prices and market data.
 This is a demo application (Abandoned project) that uses mock data for educational purposes.

 ## Features

 - Real-time cryptocurrency price tracking (simulated)
-- Search functionality for tokens (NoneFinished)
+- Search functionality for tokens (Non-Finished)
 - Responsive web interface with Tailwind CSS
 - Token detail pages
-- Price change indicators (5-minute and 24-hour)
 - Market cap and volume information

 ## Prerequisites